RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-guides/domain-model.md

 The Domain Model of a planning problem is defined as simple POJOs (Plain Old Java Objects), annotated with OptaPlanner annotations to provide additional meta-data to the OptaPlanner engine.
 This meta-data describes, among other things, the:

-- Planning Entities: A planning entity is a JavaBean (POJO) that changes during solving.
+- _Planning Entities_: A planning entity is a JavaBean (POJO) that changes during solving.
 For example, a `Process` that gets assigned to different computers, or a `ShiftAssignment` that gets assigned to employees.
-- Planning Variable: a variable (or property, or attribute) of a _PlannningEntity_.
+- _Planning Variable_: a variable (or property, or attribute) of a _PlannningEntity_.
 This is the property that OptaPlanner can 'play with' during planning.
 For example the `computer` property of a `Process`, or the `employee` and `shift` of a `ShiftAssignment`.
-- PlanningSolution: A dataset for a planning problem needs to be wrapped in a class OptaPlanner to solve.
+- _Planning Solution_ A dataset for a planning problem needs to be wrapped in a class OptaPlanner to solve.
 The solution class represents both the planning problem and (if solved) a solution.
 The `PlanningSolution` also holds the _score_ of the solution.

 ## The Planning Problem

 As stated in the use-case, our planning problem is assigning _Processes_ to _Computers_.
 The _Computers_ have a certain capacity of:

 - CPU
 - Memory
 - Network bandwidth

 Also, a _Computer_ has a certain cost.
-I.e. when a computer is being used because a _Process_ has been assigned to it, we have to pay for the computer.
+I.e. when a _Computer_ is being used because a _Process_ has been assigned to it, we have to pay for the computer.
 As stated in the use-case, the optimization goal is to minimize the costs of our computers.

 ---
 **NOTE**